Copenhagen Oslo with the Crown Ferry - TravelWorldOnline

 The ferry ships "Crown" and "Pearl" of DFDS Seaways shipping company from Denmark, which commute back and forth between Copenhagen and Oslo, are quite different.
 We travel to National holiday to Oslo with the crown.
 Even the boarding is more reminiscent of a cruise ship than a ferry.
 In contrast to the usual ferries, we - as foot passengers - do not enter the ship via the car deck.
 Here we are welcomed by a friendly crew in the lobby of the ship who shows us the way to our cabins, because they are needed for the night crossing.
 The "Crown" leaves Copenhagen in the late afternoon and arrives in Oslo around 10:00 the next morning.

-In between, there is a crossing in a cabin in which four people can easily sleep (although very cramped and in bunk beds).
-We use the cabin for the two of us.
-It offers storage space for our hand luggage in a corner, when we have pitched the two beds.
-So we do that only when we really go to sleep.
-Before we use one of them as a sofa, from which we have a great view of the port of Copenhagen through the large window, which has nothing to do with a round porthole.
-The bathroom is functionally furnished with a shower, a toilet and the necessary accessories.
-The only thing missing is a hair dryer.
-It's pretty tight and just enough for one person.
-Since we only spend one night on board, we can live with it.
+In between there is a crossing in a cabin that could sleep four people (although it is very cramped and in bunk beds), which we only use for two people.
+Our carry-on baggage into a corner once we've set up the two beds, so we don't do that until we're actually going to sleep.
+Before that, we use one of them as a sofa, from which we have a great view of Copenhagen Harbor through the large window, which is no longer a round porthole.
+The bathroom is functionally equipped with a shower, a toilet, and the necessary accessories.
+The only thing missing is a hairdryer.
+It's quite cramped and barely big enough for one person.
+Since we're only spending one night on board each, we can live with that.

 Drinks and live music